SEC logo

 Cooking

 Replace your gas cooktop with an induction cooktop.
-As well as being far more energy-efficient, induction cooktops are faster and safer to use, heat and cool very quickly, and are easier to clean and more precise, so you have greater control over your cooking.
-The VEU program will soon include induction cooktops.
+As well as being far more energy-efficient, induction cooktops are faster and safer to use, and heat and cool very quickly.
+They are easier to clean and more precise, so you have greater control over your cooking.
+The VEU program offers a discount of around $140 to install an induction cooktop.

 Solar